ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 {: #cd_secrets_references_ui}
 {: ui}

 When you use the console, the fields for tool integration configuration properties and {{site.data.keyword.deliverypipeline}} properties that are classified as secure are annotated with a key icon.
-For secrets references by name, click the key icon to open a dialog from which you can select a secrets store and secret.
-For secrets references by CRN, paste the CRN value directly into the property.
+Click this icon to open a dialog from which you can select a secrets store and secret.
+Alternatively, for secrets references by CRN, paste the CRN value directly into the property.

 ### Specifying secrets references with the API
 {: #cd_secrets_references_api}